Ödön Lechner: Development of Szecesszió and a Hungarian national architectural style

 After 1890, Lechner increasingly turned to Hungarian folk culture and its Asiatic roots, as his inspiration in his aim to characterise a Hungarian national architectural style.
-His relationship with Zsolnay flourished and throughout the rest of his career he began to make free use of the company's stoneware tiles, beginning with the Thonet House in Budapest, Váci utca (1889) with its steel structure and the façade covered with Zsolnay terracotta.
-He followed this up with the Museum of Applied Arts (1893–96), a commission for which he and Pártos won the design competition in 1891.
+His relationship with Zsolnay flourished and throughout the rest of his career he began to make free use of the company's stoneware tiles, beginning with the Thonet House in Budapest, Váci Street (1889) with its steel structure and the façade covered with Zsolnay terracotta.
+He followed this up with the Museum of Applied Arts (1893–1896), a commission for which he and Pártos won the design competition in 1891.
 The building's glazed tiles, the pyrogranite decorative elements, and the pierced floral motifs testify to Lechner's newfound Hungarian and Persian folk influences, as well as the cladding theories of German architectural theorist Gottfried Semper.
-The building represented a significant break from the historicism - mostly Baroque- and Gothic-revival architecture - popular in Budapest at the time.
+The building represented a significant break from the historicism – mostly Baroque- and Gothic-revival architecture – popular in Budapest at the time.
 Though it encountered a mixed reception amongst critics, it was triumphantly inaugurated in time for the 1896 celebrations of the millennium anniversary of the Kingdom of Hungary.
 The building is today considered the first complete statement of Hungarian Szecesszió (Art Nouveau) architecture, and it formed a counterweight in the Hungarian half of the Austro-Hungarian dual monarchy to the work of the Secession developed later in Vienna around Otto Wagner, Joseph Maria Olbrich, Gustav Klimt, and others.

 After 1896, Lechner and Pártos dissolved their partnership, with each continuing on in independent practice.
 In 1897 Lechner was commissioned to build the new home, on Stefánia út east of the city center, of the Geological Museum of Budapest, another of his distinctive Szecesszió designs.
 These developments in his vocabulary arguably reached their peak with the new Royal Postal Savings Bank (today the Hungarian State Treasury), on Hold utca in Budapest, built from 1899 to 1904.
 On 1 July 1900 he was named a "Királyi tanácsos" (Royal Counselor) to the King of Hungary, Emperor Franz Josef I, and for his work on the building the Hungarian Képzőművészek egyesülete (Association of Fine Artists) awarded him their "Nagy Aranyéremmel," or Grand Gold Medal.

 Among Lechner's ecclesiastical commissions, perhaps the most notable is the parish church of St. Ladislaus in Kőbánya, Budapest, although its design is based on the earlier plans of Elek Barcza.
-The most significant commission of the last decade of his life was the Catholic Church of St. Elizabeth (the 'Blue Church') in Bratislava (then still called Pozsony) (1907–1913), an exuberant Szecesszió design built as the private chapel of an adjacent gymnasium (school), which is now an independent parish.
+The most significant commission of the last decade of his life was the Catholic Church of St. Elizabeth (the 'Blue Church') in Bratislava (then still called Pozsony) (1907–1913), an exuberant Szecesszió design built as the private chapel of an adjacent gymnasium, which is now an independent parish.